vitejs/vite/README.md

 Internally, we use a highly opinionated Rollup config to generate the build.
 The build is configurable by passing on most options to Rollup - and most non-rollup string/boolean options have mapping flags in the CLI (see [build/index.ts](https://github.com/vuejs/vite/blob/master/src/node/build/index.ts) for full details).

+## Config File

+You can create a `vite.config.js` or `vite.config.ts` file in your project.
+Vite will automatically use it if one is found in the current working directory.
+You can also explicitly specify a config file via `vite --config my-config.js`.

+In addition to options mapped from CLI flags, it also supports `alias`, `transforms`, and plugins (which is a subset of the config interface).
+For now, see [config.ts](https://github.com/vuejs/vite/blob/master/src/node/config.ts) for full details before more thorough documentation is available.

-### API
+## API

-#### Dev Server
+### Dev Server

 You can customize the server using the API.
-The server can accept plugins which have access to the internal Koa app instance.
-You can then add custom Koa middlewares to add pre-processor support:
+The server can accept plugins which have access to the internal Koa app instance:

 ```js
 const { createServer } = require('vite')